 - Themeable with jQueryUI theme roller or completely customizable with your own CSS

-- Link to toggle to normal web site view so users have the choice of seeing the normal web site view.
+- Link to toggle to normal website view so users have the choice of seeing the normal website view.

 Drop it in and it should just work with most site content.
 But in those cases where you have some specific content that is not mobile friendly even with the Mobile Kit Pro skin applied, you could create an alternate mobile version of the content in mojoPortal.
-You can flag any page and any specific feature instance as being for All, WebOnly, or MobileOnly in mojoPortal, so you have good flexibility to solve any specific content issues that you find when testing your site content in smart phones.
+You can flag any page and any specific feature instance as being for All, WebOnly, or MobileOnly in mojoPortal, so you have good flexibility to solve any specific content issues that you find when testing your site content in smartphones.

 Things that might need custom mobile replacements or additional work

 - Pages with flash content.
-If the flash is in the main site skin it won't matter since we are using a different skin without the flash already, but if it is in the content system it would be best to leave that out for the mobile view.
+If the flash is on the main site skin it won't matter since we are using a different skin without the flash already, but if it is in the content system it would be best to leave that out for the mobile view.

 - Content templates that you have created may require different CSS to make them mobile friendly.

 - Content with hard coded style.
-Hopefully you don't have any of this, if you are creating content directly in mojoPortal then you should not have hard coded styles unless you specifically went into the html view and coded it yourself, or if you pasted html from Word or from other Web Pages without removing the markup, that content may have hard coded styles.
+Hopefully you don't have any of this, if you are creating content directly in mojoPortal then you should not have hard-coded styles unless you specifically went into the HTML view and coded it yourself, or if you pasted HTML from Word or from other Web Pages without removing the markup, that content may have hard coded styles.
 You may need to make a new version of the content and strip out all the hard coded styles.
-Generally you should never use hard coded styles and always use CSS classes so that the style can be changed easily by changing the CSS.
+Generally, you should never use hard-coded styles and always use CSS classes so that the style can be changed easily by changing the CSS.

-What mojoPortal Features Are Supported?
+Which mojoPortal Features are Supported?

 Most of the features included in mojoPortal should generally work.
 Though we would not recommend doing major content authoring or site administration from your phone, in a pinch, you should be able to do just about anything you need to do.
-A lot of the work to make a good mobile experience possible went into mojoPortal itself, for some features we implemented alternate rendering options within the feature to produce markup that fits the small screen better than the standard markup used in full size web pages, and these options are configurable by the theme.skin file.
+A lot of the work to make a good mobile experience possible went into mojoPortal itself, for some features we implemented alternate rendering options within the feature to produce markup that fits the small screen better than the standard markup used in full-size web pages, and these options are configurable by the theme.skin file.